-Many of our people are very fuzzy on what constitutes a Christian.
-They think the church of Christ is but another denomination.
-A number of prominent personalities contend that there are few guidelines for regulating worship, and so the church must jazz-up its services to appeal to an entertainment-oriented culture.
-Basic truth has been thrown to the wind.
+A number of prominent personalities contend that there are virtually no guidelines for regulating worship.
+So the church must jazz-up its services to appeal to an entertainment-oriented culture.
+Truth has been thrown to the wind.

 A Crisis of Spiritual Ignorance

 We are suffering a leadership crisis.
 Where are the godly elders who know the Bible from cover to cover?
-Where are the bishops who can, and will, stand and exhort in sound doctrine and convict the gainsayers (Tit.
+Where are the bishops who can stand for truth, exhort in sound doctrine, and convict the gainsayers (Tit.
 1:9).